Best Brushes for Glazing Pottery: Top Picks for Smooth and Even Coats

 Pros

-- The brushes are made of natural wool and wood, which makes them lightweight and portable.
-They quickly absorb paint and water and are not easy to break or shed hair.
+- Natural wool and wood construction keeps them lightweight and portable.
+They absorb paint and water quickly and resist breaking or shedding.

 Cons